qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [Service Managed Kubernetes](https://www.ovhcloud.com/en-in/public-cloud/kubernetes/), powered by OVH Public Cloud Instances, a leading European cloud provider.
 With OVHcloud Load Balancers and disks built in.
 OVHcloud Managed Kubernetes provides high availability, compliance, and CNCF conformance, allowing you to focus on your containerized software layers with total reversibility.

 First, consult OVHcloud's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on OVHcloud**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on OVHcloud**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Service Managed Kubernetes by OVHcloud